Design, Evolution, and Creation:

 a summary of my views:

-Theologically, I think that: God initially created the universe "from nothing", and is now involved in natural process by designing and sustaining it, and sometimes guiding it; miracles are probable during formative history — if this history is analogous to the salvation history of humans recorded in the Bible, which included divine action that was usually natural-appearing and occasionally miraculous-appearing — but formative miracles are not theologically necessary.
-And miracles in the Bible, such as the healing in Acts 3, provide theological support for creations by "modification of existing matter" rather than independent creations from nothing.
+Theologically, I think that: God initially designed the universe and created it "from nothing", and is now involved in natural process by sustaining it and sometimes guiding it; miracles are possible during the formative history of nature — and might seem probable IF this history was analogous to the salvation history of humans recorded in the Bible, which included divine action that was usually natural-appearing and occasionally miraculous-appearing — but miracles during formative history are not theologically preferable or necessary.
+The characteristics of most miracles in the Bible, such as the healing in Acts 3, provide theological support for divine creations by a modification of existing organisms and genomes, rather than creations that are independent from (without any hereditary relationship to) previously existing organisms.

-Scientifically, based on evidence and logic, I think God designed the universe so it would be mostly self-assembling, and my theory for "how God created" is independent miraculous-appearing creation of the first life, followed by progressive creation — with continual creation by natural-appearing evolution (probably guided by God, sometimes or always) over billions of years, supplemented with occasional creation by miraculous-appearing genetic modifications — for the production of complex life.
-All modes of creation — in a design of nature, natural-appearing action, and miraculous-appearing action — are intelligent design.
+Scientifically, based on evidence-and-logic, I think God created the universe 14 billion years ago, with a fine-tuning of nature so it would be mostly self-assembling, but perhaps not totally self-assembling.
+My theories (held with appropriate humility) for "how God created" are independent miraculous-appearing creation of the first life, followed by a progressive creation of complex life in a continual creation through natural-appearing evolution (probably guided by God, sometimes or always) over billions of years, possibly supplemented with occasional creation by miraculous-appearing genetic modifications.
+But if God created in other ways, including an all-natural evolutionary creation, I wouldn't be surprised or dismayed.
+All modes of divine creation during formative history — in a design of nature, natural-appearing action, or miraculous-appearing action — would be intelligent design.

-Methodologically, in science I think naturalism (assuming "it happened by natural process") should be flexible, not rigid; it should be viewed as a starting point, as an assumption to be tested (not a conclusion that must be accepted) but methodological naturalism is not the same as philosophical naturism (claiming that "only nature exists").
-In principle, one type of design-directed action (in a miraculous-appearing creation of life or modification of genes) could be detected by using the methods of science, by a logical evaluation of empirical evidence.
+Methodologically, in science I think naturalism (assuming "it happened by natural process") should be flexible, not rigid; it should be viewed as the most useful starting point for science, as an assumption we make and then test, instead of a conclusion that must be accepted.
+A methodological naturalism is theologically acceptable because it is not the same as a philosophical naturism claiming that "only nature exists."
+In principle, but maybe not in practice, some types of design-directed action (as in a miraculous-appearing creation of life, or a modification of genomes) might be detectable by using the methods of science, leading to a probabilistic conclusion, by a logical evaluation of empirical evidence.

-Relationally, my goals are accurate understanding and respectful attitudes because our "views about other views and other people" are an important part of life.
+Relationally, my goals are accurate understanding and respectful attitudes because our relational views (our views of other views and other people) are an important part of life.
 These goals are consistent with my recognition that an appropriate level of humility, about theology and science, is justifiable and useful.
 I claim to have some productive ideas about Origins Questions, rather than The Origins Answer.
-But humility should appropriate; it should be balanced with confidence, because even though humility is logically justifiable and is useful (both intellectually and relationally) we often have reasons for rationally justifiable confidence, so I think postmodernism "goes too far" and converts a good idea (re: humility) into a bad idea (re: skeptical extremes and radical relativism).
+But humility should appropriate; for some questions (such as age of the universe & earth) we can be confident, because even though humility can be logically justifiable and is useful (both intellectually and relationally) we often have reasons for rationally justifiable confidence, so I think postmodernism "goes too far" and converts a good idea (re: humility) into a bad idea (re: skeptical extremes and radical relativism and Reality 101).

-Educationally, my philosophy and goals — as editor of the ASA website for Whole-Person Science Education — are described in the home-pages for Origins Questions and Origins Evidence and in Accurate Understanding and Respectful Attitudes.
-All of the pages below express my personal views, as an author but not as editor.
+Educationally, my philosophy and goals — as editor of the ASA website for Whole-Person Science Education — are described in the home-pages for Creation Questions and Origins Evidence and in Accurate Understanding & Respectful Attitudes and (more generally) in the homepage for Whole-Person Education and in a page explaining how the link-pages are designed to allow a Quick Education (and Deep Education) for you.

 details about my views